OskyRosky/MachineLearning/README.md

 - **Output expected**: A policy that tells an agent what action to take under certain circumstances.
 - **Algorithms**:

-- Q-Learning
-- Deep Q Network (DQN)
-- Policy Gradients
-- Actor-Critic Methods
-- Monte Carlo Tree Search (MCTS)
-- Temporal Difference (TD) Learning
-- SARSA (State-Action-Reward-State-Action)
-- Proximal Policy Optimization (PPO)
-- Trust Region Policy Optimization (TRPO)
-- Asynchronous Advantage Actor-Critic (A3C)
+Q-Learning, Deep Q Network (DQN), Policy Gradients, Actor-Critic Methods, Monte Carlo Tree Search (MCTS), Temporal Difference (TD) Learning, SARSA (State-Action-Reward-State-Action), Proximal Policy Optimization (PPO), Trust Region Policy Optimization (TRPO), Asynchronous Advantage Actor-Critic (A3C)

-- Each of these categories can be applied to different kinds of problems and datasets.
+Each of these categories can be applied to different kinds of problems and datasets.
 The choice of which category and algorithm to use often depends on the specific problem, the nature of the data available, and the kind of results that are needed.

 ---------------------------------------------